glennlaursen/vdm-plantuml-plugin/README.md

 ## Bi-directional Mapping:
 The following section describes the common form between PlantUML class diagrams and VDM models.
 This common form is defined by defining UML constructs using VDM components.

-Before defining UML constructs like attributes, operations and associations, the way in which VDM types are treated in PlantUML will be described.
+Before defining UML constructs like attributes, operations and associations, the way VDM types are treated in PlantUML will be described.

 ### Basic Data Types
 There is a one-to-one mapping of basic VDM data types between VDM and PlantUML, with the VDM symbol for the type being represented as the type in a UML element.

 ### Set, Sequence and Map Types